lrodero/cats-effect-tutorial/tutorial.md

 A design guide we will stick to: whoever method creates a resource is the sole responsible of dispatching it.

 Let's build our server step-by-step.
-First we will code a method that implement the echo protocol.
+First we will code a method that implements the echo protocol.
 It will take as input the socket (`java.net.Socket` instance) that is connected to the client.
 The method will be basically a loop that at each iteration reads the input from the client, if the input is not an empty line then the text is sent back to the client, otherwise the method will finish.
 The method signature will look like this:

 ```scala
 import cats.effect.IO